 home newborn sessions faq

-My full newborn session at your home will include two styles of photography: some posed photographs of your hopefully sleeping newborn using swaddles, blankets and a few accessories/props and other posed and unposed photographs of your newborn with siblings, parents, and his/her surroundings.
+My newborn sessions at your home will include two styles of photography: a few posed photographs of your hopefully sleeping newborn using swaddles, blankets and a few accessories and more unposed documentary style photographs of your newborn with siblings, parents, and his/her surroundings.

-A documentary newborn session does not involve any props or posing.
-Your story is told with you in the pictures, photojournalism style!
+Your story can be told with you in the pictures, photojournalism style!
 This is my favorite kind-of storytelling- the beginning of a new family.
 Genuine, authentic, real, and raw.
 Examples of these scenes might include your newborn in their crib, giving him/her a bath, a curious sibling watching over while they sleep, or reading your newborn a book.

 When do we book?